 MCR2030 wants to ensure cities become inclusive, safe, resilient and sustainable by 2030.
 It is a place where cities can find guidance and support to enhance understanding on risk reduction and resilience, to improve strategic planning to reduce risk and build resilience, and to take actions and progress along the resilience roadmap.
 All cities and local governments are highly encouraged to sign up as MCR2030 member cities.

-If you are an organization or individuals working with cities:
+If you are an organization working with cities:

-Cities at different stages need different levels of support from partners to progress along the resilience roadmap.
+Cities at different stages need different levels of support from experienced entities to progress along the resilience roadmap.
 Partners have a variety of tools useful for cities at different stages.
-Any national government entity, national association of municipality, development agency, non-governmental organizations (NGO), civil society organizations (CSO), academia and research institution, private sector organization, UN agency or individual with specific knowledge and expertise that can support cities to progress along the resilience roadmap are encouraged to join as MCR2030 partners.
+Any national government entity, national association of municipality, development agency, non-governmental organizations (NGO), civil society organizations (CSO), academia and research institution, private sector organization, UN entity or organization, networks or interested entities with specific knowledge and expertise that can support cities to progress along the resilience roadmap are encouraged to join as MCR2030 participating entities.